 Phase 1 of the NELSIP focuses on five interrelated sectors.
 Collectively, they have high socio-economic impact, common and transferable technical skills, and have potential to enable and realise high value regional growth, creating significant numbers of better jobs in the North East.

-The NEAA is leading the development for the North East LSIP which is focused on the skills requirements of businesses located in Sunderland, Gateshead, South Tyneside and County Durham.
-We will work closely with the Employer Representative Bodies developing LSIPs for adjacent regions (North of Tyne and Tees Valley) as we appreciate that some sectors and businesses span the broader North East region.
+We will work closely with the Employer Representative Body developing the LSIP for adjacent regions in Tees Valley, as we appreciate that some sectors and businesses span the broader North East region.

 “The North East Automotive Alliance are delighted to have been appointed to lead the development of the Local Skills Improvement Plan for the South of Tyne region.
 In recent years the NEAA has worked closely with our members in the Automotive and Advanced Manufacturing sector to understand their skills requirements.
 We now look forward to building on that work and collaborating with employer bodies from other key sectors in the region and local education and training providers to identify the actions needed to provide employers and local people with the skills needed in high-value jobs that are key to the long term economic success of our region.”